wkaisertexas/wkaisertexas.github.io/src/content/project/random-url.md

 # Cross-cutting concerns

-Google analytic's ability to identify prior destinations reduces the need for a "smart" redirectior.
+Google Analytics' ability to track prior destinations reduces the need for a "smart" redirectior with analytics built-in.